Planning

 EU nationals and citizens of Iceland, Norway, and Switzerland only need an ID card or passport to visit France.

 For tourists from around 60 countries, visas are not required for stays of less than three months.
-This list includes countries like the USA, Canada, the UK, Australia, New Zealand, Hong Kong, Japan, Malaysia, or Israel.
+This list includes countries like the USA, Canada, the UK, Australia, New Zealand, Hong Kong, Japan, Malaysia, and Israel.
 For stays longer than 90 days, contact your nearest French embassy or consulate for the exact requirements and start the process as soon as possible.

-Where to Go in France
+3. Where to Go in France

 France Pattern

 With France being such as diverse country – there are so many wondering things to see and do.
-Of course, if this is your first trip to France, then some time in Paris is a must.
+Of course, if this is your first trip to France, then some time in Paris, the capital, is a must.
 However, if you’ve had multiple trips to France or you plan to travel to France for an extended holiday, then you’ll be able to choose a few different regions to explore.

-You can find out more about the different regions in France in this guide to the French regions This article will lead you to various in-depth articles about each of the regions in France.
+You can find out more about the different regions in France in this guide to the French regions.
+This article will lead you to various in-depth articles about each of the regions in France.

 If you need help determining where to go in France, the most popular destinations (other than Paris) are as follows: